benjimin/notes/internet.md

 TCP
 ---

 The most common protocols used over IP are either UDP or TCP.
-Each of these has its own notion of numerical ports, to address different services on the same host.
-UDP is a lightweight wrapper of IP.
-TCP is a more complicated protocol, that achieves ordering and reliability.
+Each of these has its own notion of numerical ports, to separately address multiple services on the same host.
+The user datagram protocol is just a lightweight wrapper for IP datagrams.
+Transmission control protocol is more sophisticated, establishing connections with reliable, ordered data streams (through handshaking, retransmissions, error detection, etc).

 Security